JBielanski/CCDCiel_Scripts/README.md

 # [14-11-2025]
 - added selection of reference filter by ID --filterid, -i <filter index>
 - selection reference filter by name and index can not be use together, use: --filtername, -n <filter name> OR --filterid, -i <filter index>
+# [15-11-2025]
+- RESET - remove all offsets, set filter wheel on FIRST position, set focuser on ZERO position